playgameservices/8bitartist/README.md

 uses the [Achievements](https://developers.google.com/games/services/android/achievements)
 API, which rewards players for achieving certain in-game milestones.

+> **Warning:** Real-time and turn-based multiplayer services are deprecated as of September 16th, 2019.
+These services are unavailable for new games.
+For more information, see [Ending support for multiplayer APIs in Play Games Services](https://support.google.com/googleplay/android-developer/answer/9469745).

 ### Nearby Connections Mode ("Party" Mode)
 In party mode, you can play 8 Bit Artist against 2+ people with devices connected to the same WiFi network.
 In this mode there is no need to sign in